4 Skills You Need For A Career In Finance—And Beyond

 The Professional MBA in Finance at WU Exec aims to provide students with the skills and understanding of finance that will improve their decision making ability.
 Courses touch on financial risk management and behavioral corporate finance.

-On top of this, students participate in an international residency in Boston, and can learn from some of the top financial faculty in the world—at Harvard Business School.
+On top of this, before the COVID-19 pandemic students participated in an international residency in Boston, and where they learned from some of the top financial faculty in the world—at Harvard Business School.

 Understanding how these things influence each other will help MBA graduates to deal with time and risk in almost any context, and ultimately, to make better decisions.